ESR-BeamSimulation/CETASIM/README.md

 # FASTION
-This code is delveped with C++ by Chao Li.
+This code is delveped with C++ by Chao Li and Saike Tian.
 To be used in simulating the ion-electron beam interaction in light source.
 Any problems, please contract the author lichao@ihep.ac.cn supperli.imp@gmail.com.